 Your Phone

 Opens any app with ads.
-Your GPS + device ID broadcast in milliseconds.
+Your GPS location and device ID are broadcast automatically — in milliseconds.

-Aggregates location history across millions of devices.
-Resells.
+Companies that buy and resell your data aggregate your location history across millions of devices.

 No warrant required.
-Buys "commercially available" data.
-Has done so since at least 2020.
+Border Patrol, immigration enforcement, and others buy “commercially available” data.
+Confirmed since at least 2020.

 Section 02 — The Exposure